wix-incubator/node-workshop/README.md

 1. `$ git clone https://github.com/wix/node-workshop.git`
 1. `$ cd node-workshop`
 1. `$ npm install` (this takes a while)
+   * Note for Windows users: the `npm install` may show errors related to python or C++.
+     Feel free to ignore them.
 1. To test your setup, run `$ npm test`.
 This will test all the code that is used in the workshop, including the solved exercises